Jennifer Bogdan, P.Ag., CCA

 Egg: Yellow-white when laid, turns black prior to hatching (Figure 4)

-Larva: Milky-white body with dark brown head capsule, measuring 3.5 to 5.5 mm long during final instar stage.
+Larva: Milky-white body with dark brown head capsule, measuring 3.5 to 5.5 mm long during the final instar stage.
 Curls into a (-shape when disturbed (Figure 5)

 Pupa: Milky-white, immobile, resting stage (Figure 6).